SudheeraDasari/M2-EmbSys/Project/2_Architecture/README.md

 # ACTUATOR

 ## LCD Display:

-    Displays each and every value we enter in our keypad.
+    Display each and every value we enter in our keypad.

  ## Servo Motor: